Cosy Sheridan Workshops

 - Mike Simpson, California Coast Music Camp

-"Songwriting Games" - As songwriters we often approach songwriting as serious business.
+As songwriters, we often approach songwriting as a serious business.
 What if it was a game?
 Here’s a chance to open the window and let a fresh breeze blow through.
 What happens when we remove our critic from the equation?
 Maybe we find beginner’s mind, and a little surprise inside the box to take home.
-Everyday we’ll have a new game.
+Every day we’ll have a new game.
 We’ll try song mash-ups, parodies, maybe a guided meditation or a 3-legged race to the sappiest love song.
 We’ll find the deepest and the most playful parts of our psyche.

-"Digging Down Deep" - This class is for students interested in digging down deep with one (maybe two) songs during the week.
+This class is for students interested in digging down deep with one (maybe two) songs during the week.
 We might start with a guided meditation or a discussion of what each student would like to write about.
-Everyday we’ll meet and workshop our song.
+Every day we’ll meet and workshop our song.
 We’ll have the opportunity and time to try different directions with our song, and then see if that was the right road to walk down by playing it for the group.
 This will be a safe place to try out some new ideas!
 We’ll be able to learn from watching other students’ songs evolve over the week as well as our own.